 - First 8 hours worked on the seventh consecutive workday in a week

-- 1.5x regular pay for hours worked over 8 per day
+- 1.5x regular pay for hours worked over 8 hours (up to and including 12 hours) in a single workday

-- 1.5x regular pay for hours beyond 40 per week
+- 1.5x regular pay for hours worked over 40 in a workweek

-- Double pay for hours exceeding 12 in a single day
+- Double pay (2x regular rate) for all hours exceeding 12 in a single workday

 Here’s a quick comparison of overtime pay rules for healthcare employees in California: